jacob-j/vscode-folder-path-color/README.md

 ## Extension Settings

-This extension adds the following settings in the `contributes.configuration` section:

-- `vscode-folder-color.folders`: An array of objects representing the folders to be colored.
+- `folder-path-color.folders`: An array of objects representing the folders to be colored.
 Each object can have the following properties:

 | Property  | Type   | Description                                                                                                                                       |
 | --------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------- |